Job offers

 – Duration of internship: 6 months

-– Send your application by email, with [Internship] in the subject line, a CV and a covering letter.
+– Send your application by email, with [internship subject] in the subject line, a CV and a cover letter.